What if...?: Thinking Counterfactual Keywords Helps to Mitigate Hallucination in Large Multi-modal Models: Qualitative Assessment

 \subsection{Failure Case}

-Here, we delve into some of failure cases of LLaVA-QA90 benchmark using LLaVA-1.5-13B model to understanding the limitations in~\cref{table:failure_case}.
-Through the analysis of several failure cases, we identified a common issue: the model often repeated counterfactual keywords in its generated sentences, rather than effectively constructing counterfactual scenarios using these keywords.
-We hypothesize that this tendency could be linked to the anchoring effect~\cite{tversky1982judgment}, a cognitive bias where initial information disproportionately influences subsequent responses.
-This phenomenon suggests potential negative effects of counterfactual thinking implementation in LMMs.
-Addressing this requires a more advanced approach, which we propose as a direction for future research to enhance counterfactual thinking capabilities in LMMs.
+Here, we investigate failure cases to understand the limitations of counterfactual thinking as in Fig.~\ref{fig:fail}.
+Through the analysis, we identified that small models (LLaVA 1.5-13B) sometimes parrots counterfactual keywords in its generated sentences, rather than effectively constructing counterfactual scenarios using these keywords.
+We hypothesize that this tendency could be linked to the lack of exceptional thought in small models, which potentially leads to the anchoring effect~\citep{tversky1982judgment}, a cognitive bias where initial information disproportionately influences subsequent responses.
+Although we have proposed a simple and effective PVP constraint to mitigate such negative potential in advance, developing more advanced constraints could be another future research to enhance the counterfactual thinking capabilities of LMMs.